-Whisk in the ¼ cup of earth balance, a spoonful at a time, as soon as the sugar is melted.
+Whisk in the ¼ cup of vegan butter or margarine, a spoonful at a time, as soon as the sugar is melted.
 It’s going to complain a little (in the way of bubbling and sizzling), but if you have kids, dogs, or a partner, you should be good at ignoring this.
 Keep whisking as quickly as you can until it’s all combined.

 Drizzle the ¼ cup of coconut milk, as slowly as possible, into the pot while you’re whisking.
 Again, it’s going to make a big fuss, but ignore it until it chills the f out.

 Cool for 10-15 minutes and then pour it into a mason jar to cool the rest of the way to room temperature.
 It will thicken as it cools.
 You can store this caramel sauce on the counter for a few days, but if you intend to keep it longer, it will have to go into the fridge.
 (It should stay good for a month or 2 in the fridge, but it will solidify and need to be reheated before using it.
 To reheat, just place your glass jar into a saucepan of water on low-medium heat until it becomes a drizzly consistency again…or use a microwave).